joemoose/dungeoneers.d20/docs/equipment.md

 - _Bulky_: requires two inventory slots.
 - _Load_: Number of inventory slots available for storing items.
 - _Slow_: It takes minutes or more to use.
-- _Small_: Up to five small items can be stored in an inventory slot.
+- _Small_: Up to three small items can be stored in an inventory slot.
 - _n Uses_: It can only be used _n_ times.

 **Equipment List**